Morteza-M-Saber/BacGWASim/README.md

 Usage for Machine-learning models
 ------------
-BacGWASim outputs the simulated genotype matrix and phenotypes in pickle format that could be used be machine-learning models as below:
+BacGWASim outputs the simulated genotype matrix and phenotypes in pickle format that could be used to train machine-learning models as below:

 ```
 import pandas as pd